-As of June 30, 2022, loans receivable consisted of loans to local governmental agencies (LGA's) or other eligible water providers for qualifying projects which comply with the Act.
-The Fund issued \$6,284,808 in loans whose principal was forgiven during the year ended June 30, 2022, in accordance with funding covenants provided by the EPA.
-Accordingly, a valuation account for expected principal forgiveness has been recorded as of June 30, 2022, for the total allotment of anticipated qualifying principal forgiveness loans.
-During the year, the Fund disbursed \$13,162,368 of loans which are required to be repaid in accordance with the loan agreements.
+As of June 30, 2024, loans receivable consisted of loans to local governmental agencies (LGA's) or other eligible water providers for qualifying projects which comply with the Act.
+The Fund issued \$5,788,219 in loans whose principal was forgiven during the year ended June 30, 2024, in accordance with funding covenants provided by the EPA.
+During the year, the Fund disbursed \$15,084,896 of loans which are required to be repaid in accordance with the loan agreements.